The Centre for the Less Good Idea

 South African, b.
 1980

-Beyond the palace in the former Corn Barn, Bronwyn Lace evokes the legacy of apartheid through universal forms, rooted in the natural world.
-Projected from high in the rafters, Feast or Famine shows Southern African carrion beetles feasting on the body of a European Barn Owl.
+Projected from high in the rafters, the footage shows Southern African carrion beetles feasting on the body of a European Barn Owl.
 The insects’ frenetic movement illuminates the raw space to the staccato rhythm of time-lapse photography.
+The bird is enveloped by the jittering forms, which pick clean the bones before departing again, leaving an image that speaks to the harsh inevitability of change and loss.

 Artist Bios